 Grade Crossing Elimination Program | ODOT | | | | Rolling deadline.
 The program provides $100 million to assist Ohio communities in competing for grade crossing elimination grant funding from the Federal Railroad Administration�s Railroad Crossing Elimination Program. |

-Huntington Charitable Grant Program | Huntington National Bank | | | | Rolling deadline.
+Huntington Charitable Grant Program | Foundation | | | | Rolling deadline.
 Award amount varies.
 Funds provide meaningful support to charitable programs and initiatives that seek to improve self-sufficiency and quality of life in the communities served by Huntington. |

 Ingram-White Castle Foundation | Foundation | | | | Focuses grants directly toward education and critical human needs.�Rolling deadline. |